-Latest update: A second round of relief is coming.
+Latest update: A third round of relief is available.
 Read below.

 Finally, some good news for small business owners.
 You’ve been hit especially hard during the pandemic, but more aid is available to help keep you afloat.
-The new COVID-19 relief bill includes $325 billion in new small business support.
+The new American Rescue Plan (ARP) Act includes $48 billion in new small business support.
 This much-needed lifeline includes:

 Need help understanding how the new relief bill might benefit you?
 Our Block Advisors small business certified tax pros can help you make sense of it all.

 The Economic Injury Disaster Loan Program (EIDL) was intended to get money quickly to small business owners to alleviate cash flow issues caused by the pandemic.
-The new bill will ensure money is quickly distributed to the hardest-hit by:
+The ARP Act will ensure money is quickly distributed to the hardest-hit by:

-So, how does this all impact your 2020 taxes?
+How will all this impact your 2020 taxes?

 We know this information is complicated, but you don’t have to go it alone.
-We’re here to help.
+Block Advisors small business certified tax pros are here to help.

 Our small business tax professional certification is awarded by Block Advisors, a part of H&R Block, based upon successful completion of proprietary training.
 Our Block Advisors small business services are available at participating Block Advisors and H&R Block offices nationwide.